ably-labs/chessdemo/README.md

 ## Bugs
-- All players require my Abley API Key
+- All players require my Ably API Key
 - No way to offer or accept a draw
 - clunky user interface